Altaaaaaaa/mutsig-analysis-for-tf/README.md

   * [Number of signatures] => The optimal number of signatures used for analysis
   * [Output directory] => Directory of node classification results
 * Output: <br>
-  Files including result of node classification and visualization.
+  Files including result of node classification and visualization. <br>
   The visualized graph figure is saved as '[Output_directory]/node_figure_XXX.png'

 ```bash